Organisational and Service Excellence

-Most service sector organisations under perform in a range of critical organisational management competencies and don’t even realise.
+Most service sector organisations under perform in a range of critical organisational management competencies and very often don’t ever realise.
 These include –

 - Programme, Project, and Change Management